 Supporting priority populations access the program

-Lung Foundation Australia were contracted by the Department of Health, Disability and Ageing to lead a national consultation project focused on understanding the barriers and enablers to participation in the National Lung Cancer Screening Program among priority populations.
+Lung Foundation Australia was contracted by the Department of Health, Disability and Ageing to lead a national consultation project focused on understanding the barriers and enablers to participation in the National Lung Cancer Screening Program among priority populations.

 Lung Cancer Screening Helpline

 Lung Foundation Australia has established the Lung Cancer Screening Helpline, funded by the Department of Health, Disability and Ageing.
 The helpline expands on Lung Foundation Australia’s existing lung health information and support services.
-Staffed by trained nurses, the service provides guidance, information and support throughout the program.

 Our Lung Cancer Screening Helpline is a free service for individuals and healthcare professionals seeking information about the National Lung Cancer Screening Program.